nikki2pro/YSC_SpineSwiftTest/README.md

 - Added YSC_SpineSkeleton.isRunningAction(key:String) - Use this function to check a certain animation               is being run.
 (Warning: this function is not working with the animation run by runningAnimationUsingQueue.)

 2015/11/17
-- Fixed the bug: Some sprites used in slot animation were not shown in the next animation.
+- Fixed a bug: Some sprites used in slot animation were not shown in the next animation.
 It's fixed.

 WHAT IT SUPPORTS:
 - Fully functional bone and slot animations (scale, rotate, translate, color, curve, and so on)